CompPhysics/ComputationalPhysics2/README.md

 ## Learning outcomes

-The course introduces a variety of central algorithms and methods for professional studies of quantum mechanical systems, with relevance for several problems in physics, materials science and quantum chemistry.
-The course is project based and through the various projects, normally two, the participants will be exposed to fundamental research problems in these fields, with the aim to reproduce state of the art scientific results.
+The course introduces a variety of central algorithms and methods for professional studies of quantum mechanical systems, with relevance to several problems in physics, materials science and quantum chemistry.
+The course is project based and through the various projects, normally two, the participants are exposed to fundamental research problems in these fields, with the aim to reproduce state of the art scientific results.
 The students will learn to develop and structure large codes for studying these systems, get